dutchaug/beginners-workshop/section1/README.md

 </LinearLayout>
 ```

->The most used method to describe User Interfaces in Android is XML.
-There's nothing holding you back in creating UIs in code directly, but there are two main reasons why XML is prefferred in most cases.
+>The most used method to define User Interfaces in Android is XML.
+There's nothing holding you back in creating UIs in code directly, but there are two main reasons why XML is preferred in most cases:
 >
 >1. **Separation Of Concerns (SOC)** - Defining your UI in xml helps you separate the UI from the code that controls its behavior.
 >2. **Resource qualifiers** - Storing different layout XML files in different (qualified) resource directories is a powerful tool to create different user experiences for different device types.
 The most simple case is a default UI in the **res/layout** directory and e.g. a _landscape_ version of your UI in the **res/layout-land** directory!